silnrsi/font-busra/documentation/source/support.md

 ## Reporting bugs and feature requests

-If you have a bug to report or a suggestion for how we could improve the fonts please create an issue in the [Github Charis SIL project](https://github.com/silnrsi/font-busra/issues) or contact us directly.
+If you have a bug to report or a suggestion for how we could improve the fonts please create an issue in the [Github Busra project](https://github.com/silnrsi/font-busra/issues) or contact us directly.

 ## Contact form